Sub-500ms Voice AI: How Real-Time Agents Are Reshaping Automation | UData Blog

 The Architecture Behind Sub-500ms Voice Agents

-Achieving real-time voice AI without a managed platform involves stitching together several components — and the speed of each one compounds:
+Achieving real-time voice AI without a managed platform involves stitching together several components — and the speed of each one compounds.
+The overall pipeline looks like this:

 What This Unlocks for Business Automation